rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 #### Known issue

 There is one known limitation when it comes to multischema.
-If you have two table with same name in different schema and both schema imported into your Benerator context, like ...
+If there are two tables with the same name in different schemas and both schemas are imported into your Benerator context, like

 ```xml
 <database id="schema1" url="{dbUrl}" driver="{dbDriver}" schema="schema1" user="{dbUser}" password="{dbPassword}" />
 <database id="schema2" url="{dbUrl}" driver="{dbDriver}" schema="schema2" user="{dbUser}" password="{dbPassword}" />
 ```

-... you might get an Error because Benerator can't decide what table you want to access.
-There would be another workaround to exclude the table you won't need from your context by using `excludeTable="db_user"` ... unfortunately this doesn't work properly ( a fix will come in next minor release )
+... you might get an error because Benerator can't decide which table you want to access.
+There would be another workaround to exclude the table you won't need from your context by using `excludeTable="db_user"` ... unfortunately this doesn't work properly ( a fix will come in next minor release ).